About Us

 Ekavira Das

-Ekavira Das is a trained Hospice Caregiver, a certified Holistic Health Consultant, as well as a recent graduate from the Karuna Care Education program for pastoral care.
+Ekavira Das is a trained Hospice Caregiver, a certified Holistic Health Consultant, as well as a graduate from the Karuna Care Association program for pastoral care.